Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.3
+- custom popup text on first and last day of the year

+v1.3beta8
+ - updated descriptors for (sunny, at night)
+ - updated evening fog descriptor to not show the fog beginning once started
+ - added special descriptors for the easter egg.
+ - some differnation done on current descriptors
+ - fixed some issues lingering with fog lines not spacing correctly
+ - refined some of the text to read more cleanly
+ - added conversion chance for snow in spring if it's cold enough

+v1.3beta7
+ - Updated the console command code to be more.. proper.
+ - Added a easter egg blizzard mode.

+v1.3beta6
+ - ISDVWeather now implements a EndWeather
+ - Console commands can now arbitarily trigger blizzards
+ - Fog code cleaned up to remove old code
+ - Sprites cleaned up to remove old sprite code.
+ - Festival text fixes

+v1.3beta5
+- fog text fixes (remove duplicate fog text, evening fog properly display)

+v1.3beta4
+- text fixes (fog Time not appearing, temperature string incomplete)
+- modified the menu screen to work properly over fog.

 v1.3beta3
 - .. somehow the text fixes didn't take?
 - cleaned up various elements of the code - no longer attempts to IAssetEditor